RnkSngh/PicoArduino/README.md

 * Unity - v2018.4.23f1

 # Quickstart guide for example setup
-This section provies a quickstart guide for establishing 2-way communication with Arduino and the Pico Headset.
+This section provides a quickstart guide for establishing 2-way communication between an Arduino and a Pico Headset.
 The capacitive sensor sends data to the Pico Headset from the Arduino to display whether or not it is pressed, and the Pico Headset sends data to the Arduino to trigger the vibration motor.

-## Sample System Components
+## Example System Components
 The following hardware components are used in this sample setup:
 * Pico G2
 	* Pico G2 Headset